Rest for your teeth

 Half-fasting

-While fasting may come naturally with toothache (since it is too painful to chew), someone sent me the following: "My trick for dealing with (dental pain) crises like this is to go on a cayenne1 and grape juice fast.
+While fasting may come naturally with toothache (since it is too painful to chew), someone sent in this additional advice: "My trick for dealing with (dental pain) crises ... is to go on a cayenne[1] and grape juice fast.
 I've not eaten anything since lunch on Friday, just drinking two ounces of grape juice with a bunch of cayenne every once in a while instead.
 On Sunday that amounted to a drink every hour and a half, and sleeping most of the time in between."

-Of course, this is likely not to work if the pain is due to deep-reaching caries, because of the sugar content of the grape juice (at least in my own experience, even natural types of sugar cannot be tolerated by a painful tooth - also compare Alkalinizing foods).
+Of course, this is likely not to work if the pain is due to a deep cavity because of the sugar content of the grape juice (at least in my own experience, even natural types of sugar cannot be tolerated by a painful tooth — also compare Alkalinizing foods).
+Consider then...

 Sleep